The Affirmative Asylum Process

-The interview will generally last about an hour, although the time may vary depending on the case.
+The interview will generally last about 1 hour, although the time may vary depending on the case.
 You may also bring witnesses to testify on your behalf.

 For more information about your asylum interview, see our Web page on Preparing for Your Asylum Interview.

-STEP SIX: Asylum Officer Makes Determination on Eligibility and Supervisory Asylum Officer Reviews the Decision
+STEP 6: Asylum Officer Makes Determination on Eligibility and Supervisory Asylum Officer Reviews the Decision

 You must meet the definition of a refugee in order to be eligible for asylum.